 The Legislative and Human Resources Committee is scheduled to meet at 8:30 a.m. on the second and fourth Tuesday of each month in the Board of Commissioners' Room on the third floor of the County Administration Building.
 The committee's duties include:

 Each standing committee welcomes residents to address concerns or issues involving County government during the beginning of the meeting agenda called "Public Comment."
 Speakers are requested to state their names and addresses, and to limit their individual comments to five minutes or less.

-Copies of the agenda and minutes for either standing committee are available by calling the Executive Assistant to the Board Conni Mutchler at (616) 632-7580.
+Copies of the agenda and minutes for either standing committee are available by calling (616) 632-7580.

 Persons who wish to attend a standing committee meeting, and who need reasonable accommodation to participate, are asked to contact the Executive Assistant to the Board at (616) 632-7580.